Krishna Rani Sarkar

 Krishna Rani Sarkar (কৃষ্ণা রানী সরকার; born 1 January 2001) is a Bangladeshi professional footballer who plays as a forward for the Bangladesh women's national football team.
 She has also played for the Bangladesh women's national futsal team.

 Club career

-Transport United FC
+Transport United

-In 2025, Krishna joined Bhutan Women's National League club Transport United FC.
+In 2025, Krishna joined Bhutan Women's National League club Transport United.

+IM10

+Krishna joined IM10 for the 2025–26 Women's Futsal League Bangladesh, which was the first edition of the league.

 International career

 Krishna was selected to the Bangladesh women's U-17 team for the 2015 AFC U-16 Women's Championship qualification – Group B matches in 2014.
 She played four matches and scored one goal in that tournament.
-She was also an integral member of the team which won AFC U-14 Girls' Regional Championship – South and Central in 2015.
+She was also an integral member of the team that won the AFC U-14 Girls' Regional Championship – South and Central in 2015.

-She was named as captain for 2017 AFC U-16 Women's Championship qualification – Group C matches.
+She was named as captain for the 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She played tremendously in the tournament, scoring 8 goals in 5 matches.
 Being group C champion, Bangladesh qualified for the 2017 AFC U-16 Women's Championship.

+In 2026, she contributed to Bangladesh winning the title in 2026 SAFF Women's Futsal Championship, with 7 goals.